greiginsydney/captureKNX/docs/shopping-list.md

 ## Variations

-There are a couple of different variations:
+There are a number of different variations:

 - Drive storage
-  -   a PCIe NVMe drive.
-The most expensive option, but blindingly fast performance
   -   an external USB3 SSD.
-More reliable and still way faster than a microSD card
+This is the default presented here.
+More reliable and way faster than a microSD card
   -   microSD card.
 Not officially supported.
 More about that [here](/docs/FAQ.md#can-i-build-the-knxlogger-using-a-microsd-card)
+  -   a PCIe NVMe drive.
+The most expensive option, complicated to setup, but delivers a VERY compact box and blindingly fast performance.
+See [NVMe storage](/docs/advanced-applications.md#nvme-storage)
 - KNX interface board
   -  Tijl's board from Tindie
   -  the Weinzierl 838 kBerry